openblockchains/awesome-blockchains/README.md

 Appendix: 2010–2013: The rise and fall of Facebook Credits_

-For more about Libra, see the [Awesome Libra (and Move) page »](https://github.com/openblockchains/awesome-libra)
+For more about Diem (formerly Libra), see the [Awesome Diem (formerly Libra) and Move page »](https://github.com/openblockchains/awesome-diem)